alanng10/class-lang/Info/Article/Word/a.md

 Words "prusate", "precate", "pronate" and "private" have meanings that are applicable to all, child, local, and self.

-Words "con", "lop" and "ret" have meanings that are conditionally, conditionally trigger again, and resulted.
+Words "con", "eat" and "ret" have meanings that are conditionally, conditionally trigger again, and resulted.

 Words "and", "orn" and "not" have meanings that are both true,